alexisberry101/project_final2_berry_alexis/README.md

 I reviewed the list of deductions for this project and in the syllabus.

 ##Comments
-I am looking forward to coding the Nancy's Bakery and Cafe website based on my style tile
+I am looking forward to coding the Nancy's Bakery and Cafe website based on my style tile.